PaulStepanov/angulartries/README.md

 My attempts to make a todolist app using angular2,material design module

+## How to run
+1. open todolist/ folder in the terminal and type :"_npm i_"
+2. open todolist/ folder in the terminal and type :"_npm run buld_"
+3. open fakeServer/ folder in the terminal and type "_npm i_"
+4. open fakeServer/ folder in the terminal and type "_npm start_"

 ## Features
 - [x] adding,deleting a task
 - [x] priority to tasks